The Sailfish program introduces 5 to 10 year olds to sailing and other water sports. See the Sailfish page for more information.

 Junior Fleet builds sailing skills through practice and racing.
-Morning training introduces racing rules, starting, mark roundings, and tactics.
-In the afternoons, Junior Fleet members reinforce these skills with supervised racing.
-Proper care and maintenance of boats, racing sails, rigging, and hardware is incorporated into this program and emphasized as part of sailors’ responsibilities.
-Jr Fleet members will host and travel to local Optimist and Laser/420 regattas throughout the summer.
+Training introduces racing rules, starting, mark roundings, boat handling and tactics.
+Junior Fleet members reinforce these skills with supervised racing at Willow Bank and other local clubs.
+Proper care and maintenance of boats, racing sails, rigging, and hardware are incorporated into this program and emphasized as part of sailors’ responsibilities.
+Jr. Fleet members will host and travel to local Optimist and Laser/420 regattas throughout the summer.
 This program is open to WBYC members from 8 to 18 who are competent single-handed sailors.

 Learn to Sail and Youth Sailing Sessions:

 Session 1: June 26th – June 30th; Mon – Fri

 Session 2: July 3rd – July 7th; Mon, Wed, Thurs & Fri; (no class July 4th)

 Session 3: July 10th – July 14th; Mon – Fri

 Session 4: July 17th – July 21st; Mon – Fri